mcMineyC/ws281x-dmx-controller/README.md

 While you could download the code and compile, you could also download the firmware from the releases.
 I wouldn't recommend that either, since the releases has **1,005** files in it.
 Just use this simple flasher :wink:

 (Flasher Link)[https://ws281x-dmx-flasher.vercel.app/]
+*Note*: Currently only 128 LED builds are available.
+I have no need for any other right now, so open an issue if you would like to see other build supported.